-If you are a parent or you have experience babysitting infants, you already know all too well how important stool checks can be.
+If you are a parent, or you have ever babysat an infant, you already know all too well how quickly poop becomes a topic of conversation.

 Causes for Green Mucus in Stool